vhrollo/3-semester/obsidian/INF264/lectures/260924 lecture.md

 - Dropout
 	- For each minibatch, randomly ignore part of the input and hidden units
-	- approx with bagged ensamble
+	- approx with bagged ensemble